Why study here?

 - Three Nobel prize winners have worked within Economics in the University.

 - We are committed to excellence in teaching at the undergraduate and postgraduate level.

 - Our teaching is award-winning and makes use of innovative techniques and technologies.

 - Your learning will be research-informed, making sure that you have access to current theories and thinking.

-- We'll help you to keep focussed on your future too - whether you're aiming for a financial career or keen to take your research as stage further.
-Six months after graduation economics graduates enjoy 90% employability, and our graduates are in UK top ten for UK graduate salaries.
+- We'll help you to keep focused on your future too - whether you're aiming for a financial career or keen to take your research a stage further.
+Six months after graduation, economics graduates enjoy 90% employability, and our graduates are in the UK top ten for UK graduate salaries.